Suman7495/Tzara---A-Personal-Assistant/README.md

 ### Note:

 I have nearly automated the complete installation.
 Few details remain.
-But until I update the code, the manual installation described below is recommended.
+But until I update the code, the manual post package installation described below is recommended.

 #### 1) Path setup: